binogure-studio/godot-uuid/README.md

 Licensing
 ---------

-GNU v2 (See license file for more informations)
+GPL v2 (See license file for more informations)